embyt/balloonrss/README.txt

 BalloonRSS is developed to be used on any Win32 system, where the .NET framework 2.0 is available, which includes:
 - Windows 98
-- Windows 2000 Service Pack 3
+- Windows 2000
 - Windows ME
 - Windows Server 2003
 - Windows Vista
-- Windows XP Service Pack 2
+- Windows XP

 It is tested only on WinXP yet.